MaRDI4NFDI/portal-examples/README.md

 ==================
 Clone the project.
 Start the containers by calling docker-compose.

-Once the containers have been downloaded and started, run the Jupyter Notebook server by typing in a terminal ``jupyter lab```

 The Jupyter Notebooks can be found at: `http://localhost:8889/lab`

 OpenRefine can be found at: `http://localhost:3333`